SvetLuna-Lab/Rocket-health-monitor-demo/README.md

-A detailed JSON report is saved to monitoring_results.json:
+A detailed report is saved to monitoring_results.json:

 per-detector metrics,